 With the site built, we'll now proudly show you your new site in a staging environment.
 This enables you to take a good look through and get familiar with how everything works before we actually 'go live'.

 The process for putting your website live varies hugely depending on whether this is a brand new site or a new version of an existing site.
 Also the hosting and deployment infrastructure can make a huge difference.
+We've got decades of experience between us of creating the right DNS strategy for getting your site live with minimal disruption to you and your business so we'll carefully plan the launch process and ensure it all goes smoothly.

 Hopefully this article has shed a little light on our world and how we work.
 Software development is a very intangible thing and we use a variety of technologies, methods and approaches to ensure we deliver exactly what our clients need.
 However at the end of the day, whatever development approach is taken, we find that friendly, helpful and diligent communication is key to ensuring our projects are always delivered successfully, on time and to budget.
 Which is why we've been working with many of our clients since we started 18a Productions, way back in 2007.